rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-6: Looking at the request line and handling requests to */*
+Listing 20-6: Handling requests to */*
 differently from other requests

 We’re only going to be looking at the first line of the HTTP request, so rather